arthur-stat/solabot/README.md

 # thanks

-Thanks to junior schoolmate [htrskmiku](https://github.com/htrskmiku) for the contribution!
+Thanks to junior schoolmate [htrskmiku](https://github.com/htrskmiku) for the contribution!（PJSK box）